NCELP Research Participant Privacy Notice

-We collect personal data from you when you apply to attend the course via our online application form, and use this to liaise with you about the course.
-We collect attendance data to verify that you have attended all sessions and completed the course.
+We collect personal data from you when you apply to attend/complete the course via our online application form, and use this to liaise with you about the course.
+We collect attendance/completion data to verify that you have attended/completed all sessions and completed the course.
 We also collect data from you when you complete the pre- and post-course knowledge quizzes and in-session quizzes, in order to research the usefulness and effectiveness of providing research-informed CPD as well as learning about your attitudes towards research.
 We will use your personal details to link your pre- and post-course answers.

-As part of its research about the usefulness and effectiveness if its programmes NCELP will collect the following data about you:
+As part of its research about the usefulness and effectiveness of its programmes, NCELP will collect the following data about you:

 - Information provided on the application form